jastakhova/consensual/README.md

 #### Active ToDo

 + add Copy action
+  + add choosing of the receiver
+  - add invitation to drafts
   - Publish
   - Delete
   - reference links
+  - drafts page
 - add blocking comments + notice + tickler
 - Terms of use email should we sent on new sign-ups not only invites
 - Highlighting the changes or adding warning message on top of changes when visiting the proposal page